kapodkwpoksd/backlokto-worker/README.md

 # backlokto-worker
-Workers used by backlokto operator
+Worker used by backlokto operator